github/opensource.guide/introduction/getting-your-project-on-github/index.md

 GitHub Desktop is the easiest way to get code on GitHub.com.
 You won't need to learn any command-line instructions, SSH keys, or complicated Git terminology.
 All you'll need is your Mac or Windows computer and a <a href="https://github.com/join" target="_blank">GitHub.com account</a>.

-You can download GitHub Desktop for <strong><a href="http://mac.github.com" target="_blank">Mac</a></strong> and <strong><a href="http://windows.github.com" target="_blank">Windows</a></strong>.
+You can download <strong><a href="https://desktop.github.com" target="_blank">GitHub Desktop</a></strong> for Mac and Windows.
 Once you install GitHub Desktop, a short set up wizard will walk you through some basic configuration and will help you connect GitHub Desktop with your GitHub.com account.

 <a id="setup" title="Set up your project" class="toc-item"></a>
 ## Set up your project in GitHub Desktop